cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 ## Containers

-Both Type 2 and Type C containers have some really nice features...
+Containers have some really nice features...

 * Portable (mobility of compute)
 * Usually Faster than Virtual machines
 * Lighter than Virtual Machines
-* Many others

 ----

-### Selecting the right container

-...but you will want to use the right one for the job at hand.
+### Selecting the right container for the job

 * *Usage* (microservice, enterprise application, development, devops, HPC?)
-* *Users* (are you a developer, DevOps, power user - researcher - Systems Admin?)
+* *Users* (are you a developer, admin, power user or a researcher?)
-* Popularity, *Support* & Community
+* *Support* & Community, Popularity.
-* *Architectural Strengths & Weaknesses*
+* *Strengths & Weaknesses*
-* *Image/Container Registry* / Sharing
+* *Sharing containers* - Image/Container Registry

 Note: What are the most important features you are looking for?

 ----

-### Singularity - Super Computer Containers
+### Singularity

 *Designed for HPC*

 * Can be "run" or executed directly by file name.
-* Image based containers
+* Image based containers.
-* Users cannot become root inside container (requires root outside container)
+* Must be root outside of contianer to become root inside of container.
-* no root daemon owned processes
+* no root daemon owned processes.
-* can import docker containers
+* can import docker containers.
+* Learning curve

 Notes: So This information may be dated, perhaps Greg is more up to date regarding Singularity?

 ----

 #### Singularity Users

 * MCIN users
 * Calcul Quebec / Calcul Canada
+* HPC all over the world.

 ----

 #### Singularity pipline example

-After a careful preparation...:
+After (a lot of) careful preparation...:

 ```shell
 singularity run --app cat catdog.simg